jnaidu/Developer-Portal-GitBook/managing_roles/view_granted_roles.md

 * Solution Center User

 #### Steps:
-1. On the left panel of the **Solutions Center**, click **Solutions Center**.
+1. On the left panel of the **Solution Center**, click **Solutions Center**.
 A list of all the solutions that have access to the solution center will be displayed.
 2. Select your solution by clicking on the solution name.
 3. Click the **Users** tab.
 A list of users who have access to your solution will be displayed.
 Filter the **Role** column to retrieve a list of user accounts that have been assigned the Solution Center Solution Admin role.